dirkpetersen/forever-slurm/README.md

 ```
 and enter at least 2 instances for the question that follows.

-After that forever-slurm launches 2 user level systemd services and you can check the output files to verify everything is working
+After that forever-slurm launches 2 user level systemd services, and you can check the output files to verify everything is working

 ```
 tail ./forever-slurm/.work/log/traefik.log